 One factor that affects the housing in the city is the general stability of neighborhoods.
 This is reflected in the ownership of rental housing.
 Type 1 landlords - those who own only one or two properties and show limited signs of professionalization - have the largest geographic dispersion, owning units across much of the city.
-For the larger and more professional property owners, such as the Type 3 and Type 4 landlords, a far more concentrated area of ownership is observed.
-These landlords tend to have property holdings in only the more stable neighborhoods.
-This would indicate a level of sophistication in the selection of properties.
+For the larger and

-Properties per square mile owned by TYPE1 landlords, Detroit, MI 2021
+Properties per square mile owned by TYPE 1 landlords, Detroit, MI 2021